 Getting Started with HTML & CSS

-Download and unzip the Astro UI Library and copy the ASTRO.css file and img directory to your project folder.
+Download the Astro UI Library and copy the ASTRO.css file and img directory to your project folder.
 In the head of all .html documents, add a link element with an href attribute to the relative location of astro.css or astro.min.css.
 Copy the /icons and /fonts directory to the root of your project.
 Note: astro.css and astro.min.css assume they are located in a sibling directory to /icons and /fonts.

 <link rel="stylesheet" href="/your-project/path/astro.css" />